animatedmax/spring-data-geode/src/main/markdown/index.md

 <td class="content">Most Spring Data application developers should
-already be familiar with the <a href="https://docs.spring.io/spring-data/commons/docs/current/reference/html/#repositories">Spring Data Repository abstraction</a> and Spring Data for Apache Geode’s <a href="#gemfire-repositories">implementation/extension</a>, which has been specifically customized to optimize data access operations for Apache Geode.</td>
+already be familiar with the <a href="https://docs.spring.io/spring-data/commons/docs/current/reference/html/#repositories">Spring Data Repository abstraction</a> and Spring Data for GemFire's <a href="#gemfire-repositories">implementation/extension</a>, which has been specifically customized to optimize data access operations for Apache Geode.</td>